middric/drupal-dev-vm/README.md

 ### 2 - Build the Virtual Machine

   1. Download this project and put it wherever you want.
-  2. Make copies of both of the `example.*` files, and modify to your liking:
-    - Copy `example.drupal.make.yml` to `drupal.make.yml`.
-    - Copy `example.config.yml` to `config.yml`.
   3. Install Ansible Galaxy roles required for this VM: `$ sudo ansible-galaxy install -r requirements.txt`
   4. Open Terminal, cd to this directory (containing the `Vagrantfile` and this README file).
+  5. Export and place a recent copy of the store database in the provisioning directory.
+Make sure the file is called `dump.sql.gz`
   5. Type in `vagrant up`, and let Vagrant do its magic.

 Note: *If there are any errors during the course of running `vagrant up`, and it drops you back to your command prompt, just run `vagrant provision` to continue building the VM from where you left off.
 If there are still errors after doing this a few times, post an issue to this project's issue queue on GitHub with the error.*

 ### 3 - Configure your host machine to access the VM.

-  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.88  drupaltest.dev` so you can connect to the VM.
+  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.88.88  local.store.bbc.com` so you can connect to the VM.
-  2. Open your browser and access [http://drupaltest.dev/](http://drupaltest.dev/).
+  2. Open your browser and access [http://local.store.bbc.com/](http://local.store.bbc.com/).

 ## Syncing folders

-You can share folders between your host computer and the VM in a variety of ways; the two most commonly-used methods are using an NFS share, or using Vagrant's rsync method to synchronize a folder from your host into the guest VM.
-The `example.config.yml` file contains an example `rsync` share that would sync the folder `~/Sites/drupal` on your host into a `/drupal` folder on the VM.

-If you want to use NFS for the share instead, you could simply change the share to:

-    vagrant_synced_folders:
-      - local_path: ~/Sites/drupal
-        destination: /drupal
-        id: drupal
-        type: nfs

-You can add as many synced folders as you'd like, and you can configure [any type of share](https://docs.vagrantup.com/v2/synced-folders/index.html) supported by Vagrant; just add another item to the list of `vagrant_synced_folders`.
+The VM assumes you have a working directory on your host machine of `~/workspace/store/docroot`.
+You can change this in the config.yml file if you keep your store code elsewhere.

+After starting the VM make sure to run `vagrant rsync-auto` to keep the files in sync.

 ## Connecting to MySQL